stzn/TIL/SwiftCodeOrganization/README.md

 ### Notice: single-purpose doesn't mean a single method

 Common misunderstanding is that interfaces must have only one method.
+Just being small does not make sense.
+The key is "single-purpose".
+For example, not every protocol necessarily has only one method.

 Ideally, it could be one since it's much easier to deal with dependencies that do only one thing.
 Also, we don't need to care about the order of method invocations.
 However, it's sometimes not true.
 If they are related and always change together, are used together, they should be in the same interface.
 If not, we will always have to import and couple with different module.

 The thing is whether **all methods are related and responsible for one thing or not**.